SpektraSystems/Microsoft-Cloud-Workshop/azure-security-and-management/README.md

 # Notes to Instructors / Proctors

-* Please use the **same VM size** as per mentioned in **Lab guide**, not go for other sizes as policy is applied so the deployment of    the VMs with other sizes will be fail.

 * For Exercise 1, Task 1 and 2 users should use the **ODL_iaas-arch-xxxxx-03** resource group.